ericspod/X4DF/README.md

 otherwise this attribute is mandatory.

 The valid formats for array data are as follows:
- * `ASCII` - data is stored as the textual representation of the array, with elements formatted for the specified type
+ * `ascii` - data is stored as the textual representation of the array, with elements formatted for the specified type
- * `BASE64` - data is stored in binary representation and then encoded in base64
+ * `base64` - data is stored in binary representation and then encoded in base64
- * `BASE64_GZ` - data is stored in binary representation, compressed with the gzip algorithm (RFC 1952), and then encoded in base64
+ * `base64_gz` - data is stored in binary representation, compressed with gzip, and then encoded in base64
- * `BINARY` - data is stored in binary representation directly, this must be in a separate binary file
+ * `binary` - data is stored in binary representation directly, this must be in a separate binary file
- * `BINARY_GZ` - data is stored in binary representation directly, compressed with the gzip algorithm (RFC 1952), this must be in a separate binary file
+ * `binary_gz` - data is stored in binary representation directly, compressed with gzip, this must be in a separate binary file

-Data in any format can be stored in a file, for `BINARY` or `BINARY_GZ` data it is mandatory to be stored as such.
-When reading data from a file, reading starts from the `offset` line if text or from the `offset` byte otherwise.
+Data in any format can be stored in a file, it is mandatory for `binary` or `binary_gz` data to be stored as such.
+When reading data from a file, reading starts from the `offset` line if text or from the `offset` byte of the uncompressed data otherwise.
 The use of offsets allows multiple arrays to be stored in the same file.
-If `shape` is not given for text then all the file from the offset will be read.
+If `shape` is not given for text then all the data from the offset will be read.
 The name of the file is given in `filename` which is typically a path relative to the XML document.

 For the compressed formats the whole file is compressed together, which can be done with the `gzip` command line tool.
 To read from such a file, it first must be decompressed in its entirety then read from an offset in the resulting data.

-Creating base64 data is done by converting the array into its binary representation, compressing if `BASE64_GZ` is used, then encoding as base64 text.
+Creating base64 data is done by converting the array into its binary representation, compressing if `base64_gz` is used, then encoding as base64 text.
 This allows compressed data to be stored in the text body of a `array` element.

 ### Array Ordering

 As text or binary array values are stored in rightmost index first order, that is to say the rightmost index is the least significant.
-This implies that a text or binary array is flattened to a 1D list of values.

-Given an n-dimensional  array of dimensions `D=(d1,d2...,dn)`, a value at index `I=(i1,i2,....,in)` will be stored in the 1D list at index `Sigma(I[i]*Pi(D[i+1:]) for 1<=i<=n)`.
+Given an n-dimensional  array of dimensions `D=(d1,d2...,dn)`, a value at index `I=(i1,i2,....,in)` will be stored at the address `Sigma(I[i]*Pi(D[i+1:]) for 1<=i<=n)`.
+This is called C or row-major ordering.

-For example, the array `[[0,1],[2,3]]` with dimensions `(2,2)` is flattened out to the list `(0,1,2,3,4,5,6,7)`.
+For example, the array `[[0,1],[2,3]]` with dimensions `(2,2)` is flattened out to the list `(0,1,2,3)`.
 These values would then be stored in a chosen data format in binary or as text.

 ### Text Array